My-Random-Thoughts/Server-QA-Checks/README.md

 # Basic Change Log

 2017/07/18
 - New report layout and style.
 I have created a new report style that I think looks much better than the old one.
 Example reports are located in the root on this project.
 Let me know what you think.
 This report will hopefully become the new normal by the end of August 2017.
+You can start using it by compiling your scripts with the `CompilerR2.ps1` script.

 2017/07/05
 - New Checks